 Advanced planning and training methods are covered and sports sciences are applied specifically to martial arts training.

 The course is completed over a two year period.

 What Accreditations are recognised in Australia?

-There are only two types of accreditation that are recognised:
+- There are only three types of accreditation that are recognised:

 The MAIA provides Industry Accreditation in both sportive and non sportive martial arts and covers all disciplines, arts and styles as well as self defence and eclectic (combined) martial arts.

 - The National Coaching Accreditation Scheme (administered by the Australian Coaching Council.)